 - 1 The fees paid to a Director/Trustee are allocated among the funds that were in existence at the time the Director/Trustee elected Emeritus status, based on each fund's net assets at that time. - 2 John T. Collins retired from the Federated Hermes Funds Board of Directors/Trustees on December 31, 2023.
-Mr. Collins was appointed as Emeritus Director/Trustee on February 15, 2024, to become retroactively effective as of January 1, 2024.
-Mr. Collins has not yet been paid compensation as Emeritus Director/Trustee.
-Until December 31, 2023, Mr. Collins was compensated as a Director/Trustee of the Fund and was paid \$385,000 for his service to the Federated Hermes Fund Board for the calendar year ended December 31, 2023.
+Mr. Collins was appointed as Emeritus Director/Trustee on February 15, 2024 to become retroactively effective as of January 1, 2024.
+Until December 31, 2023, Mr. Collins was compensated as a Director/Trustee of the Fund.
+The compensation provided in the table above reflects compensation that Mr. Collins received from the Fund for his service to the Fund for the Collins has not yet been paid compensation as Emeritus Director/Trustee.